loading spinner

 But why is grit so important?

-In short, grit is the secret ingredient that allows people to push through challenges and achieve meaningful success.
+In short, grit mindset is the secret ingredient that allows people to push through challenges and achieve meaningful success.
 In fact, many would argue that grit is a key factor in winning in life.

 The 5 Characteristics of Grit